takenet/blip-docs/source/includes/en/extensions/blip-builder.md

 |---------------------------------|
 | postmaster@msging.net           |

 **Builder** is a visual tool for create any type of bots with no code.
-Behind the scenes Builder is a state machine fully integrated with the others BLiP's components.
+Behind the scenes Builder is a state machine fully integrated with the others Blip's components.

 **The Builder** extension allows change some Builder's behaviors programmaticaly.
 You can **change, get or reset a user state** with a command.
 In addition, the extension can be used to manage the whole bot flow.